mendozo2/springboot/README.md

 select a folder to check out
-this is the hole eclipse project , beter use sts  for run and maven
+this is the hole eclipse project , better use sts  for run and maven